onggunhao/knowledge/300-Blockchain/302-Ethereum/ethereum.md

 #### Structs

-* Only restriction: cannot contain member of its own type
+- Only restriction: cannot contain member of its own type
-* Can contain mappings / arrays, and be members of mappings / arrays
+- Can contain mappings / arrays, and be members of mappings / arrays
-* Structs stored as local vars (i.e. memory?) are passed by reference (not copied)
+- Structs stored as local vars (i.e. memory?) are passed by reference (not copied)

+- [ ] Why do we sometimes need to call `new` when creating a struct?
+- [ ] Why do we sometimes need a `storage` or `memory` when creating a struct

 ```
 // Defines a new type with two fields.